fjunior1/Food-Cocktails-Recipes/README.md

-# Project-1
+# Project - Food and Cocktail Recipes

 Food and Drink Recipe Finder Website
 Simple Recipe App created with Vanilla JS, HTML and CSS.

 ## Table of contents
-General Info
+- General Info
-Technologies
+- Technologies
-Features
+- Features
-Future devlopement
+- Future devlopement
-Links
+- Links

 ## General Info
 Food and Drink Recipe Finder Website is a application created to generate recipes and cocktail options for the everyday person.
 With a very simple user friendly interface users are able to simply access the application and select preferred recipes to prepare and consume.